 2002 – 2003

 The remix album Reanimation received almost the same artwork as the previous one.
-The difference was in reinforced side brackets, a more visible title, and a thin horizontal line and letters.
+The differences were reinforced side brackets, a more visible title, and thinner horizontal lines and letters.

 2007 – 2010

-This period is the most important in the emblem’s history because then the prototype of modern symbolism first appeared.
-The cover shows the band’s badge – “L” and “P,” forming a circle.
-There is also the name Linkin Park, executed in large capital letters with pointed ends at “N,” “A,” “R.” This design is used in the third album – Minutes to Midnight.
+This period is the most important in the emblem’s history because it was then that the prototype of modern symbolism first appeared.
+The cover shows the band’s badge: “L” and “P” forming a circle.
+There is also the name Linkin Park, executed in large capital letters with pointed ends at “N,” “A,” and “R.” This design is used in the third album, Minutes to Midnight.

 2010 – 2017